AI4Finance-Foundation/FinRL/docs/source/developer_guide/development_setup.rst

     cd ./FinRL
     git checkout -b branch_xxx

 where branch_xxx is a new branch name.
-In this branch, we revised config.py.
+In this branch, we revise config.py.

 Step 5: Creating Commits and PRs/MRs